Linear speedup theorem

 In computational complexity theory, the linear speedup theorem for Turing machines states that given any real c > 0 and any k-tape Turing machine solving a problem in time f(n), there is another k-tape machine that solves the same problem in time at most f(n)/c + 2n + 3, where k > 1.

 If the original machine is non-deterministic, then the new machine is also non-deterministic.

 The constants 2 and 3 in 2n + 3 can be lowered, for example, to n + 2.

+The theorem also holds for Turing machines with 1-way, read-only input tape and $k\ge 1$ work tapes.

+For single-tape Turing machines, linear speedup holds for machines with execution time at least $n^2$.
+It provably does not hold for machines with time $t(n)\in \Omega(n\log n)\cap o(n^2)$.

 Proof

 The construction is based on packing several tape symbols of the original machine M into one tape symbol of the new machine N.

 It has a similar effect as using longer words and commands in processors: it speeds up the computations but increases the machine size.

 How many old symbols are packed into a new symbol depends on the desired speed-up.

 Suppose the new machine packs three old symbols into a new symbol.

 Then the alphabet of the new machine is $\Sigma \cup \Sigma^3$: it consists of the original symbols and the packed symbols.

 The new machine has the same number k > 1 of tapes.

 A state of N consists of the following components: